paulosuzart/paulosuzart.github.io/_posts/2023-11-17-rust-and-shuttle.md

 }
 ```

+The code uses [Axum](https://docs.rs/axum/latest/axum/) a lightweight but powerful framework for the web.

 We take the strings `a` and `b`, run our algo, and return the expanded version plus the result `true` or `false`.
 This expanded version of the strings comes from how I implemented the solution.
 There might be other ways of solving it that don't require expanding the strings.

 ## `/compare` endpoint